choleaoum/SprinkleFi/README.md

 ## SprinkleFi
 An opensource project for a WiFi controlled sprinkler system for your lawn/plant care.
 This project will use an ESP32 to control a 24VAC sprinkler system.
+This will be available for everyone and please be responsible.
+I will take no responsibility if you hurt yourself or ruin your sprinklers.

 ### Features